westoncb/ctx-pick/README.md

 [](https://www.google.com/search?q=https://crates.io/crates/ctx-pick)
 [](https://opensource.org/licenses/MIT)

-`ctx-pick` is a simple command-line utility that gathers file contents, formats them into a single Markdown string, and copies it to your clipboard.
-It's designed to make it easy to provide code context to LLMs.
+`ctx-pick` is a powerful command-line utility that intelligently gathers file contents, formats them into a single Markdown string, and copies it to your clipboard.
+It's designed to make it effortless to provide code context to LLMs.

-It intelligently finds files based on direct paths, directory names, or even partial file names, then reports on what it found before copying the final context.
+It can find files by direct path, directory, partial name, suffix, or even **glob patterns**.
+It can also extract a structural **code skeleton** instead of the full file content, giving you fine-grained control over the context you build.

 ---